 Most (or probably all) laminate floors in North America are now low-VOC.

 Look for brands that have certifications, there are many, but GreenGuard Gold is the best certification for laminate.

 Most brands can easily meet the other certification levels, so those does not help to distinguish between brands.

 Formaldehyde-Free Laminate Floors

-This is “background levels”, there is as much formaldehyde in the outdoor air.
-This is not the laminate from years ago!
+This is technically “background levels”, there is as much formaldehyde in most outdoor air.

 My Top Brands